 IoT has arrived.
 And it is undoubtedly big.
 IoT deployments today may range from simple devices such as asset tracking, to fairly complex scenarios such as using AI to perform predictive maintenance on a factory floor.
 Originally implemented by large organizations, IoT is now adopted by companies regardless of size, all hoping to benefit from the harvesting of data from the edge devices.
 This in turn enables them to process that information to facilitate better business decisions.
+However, businesses must understand how to deploy IoT properly and safely if they want to succeed.

 A common mantra in these deployments has often been “faster, better, cheaper.”
 This, inadvertently, is at the cost of added risks and poor security practices.